symfony/symfony-docs/setup/symfony_server.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, Symfony proposes ``.wip`` (for *Work in Progress*) for the local
-domains (but you can choose any other TLD you like).
-Define a local domain for a
-project as follows:
+domains.
+You can define a local domain for your project as follows:

 .. code-block:: terminal